tokio-rs/axum/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature Request
 about: I have a suggestion (and may want to implement it 🙂)!
 ---

+- [ ] I have looked for existing issues (including closed) about this

 ## Feature Request